agriardyan/employee-rms/README.md

 You can found the frontend in employee-rms-frontend, and the backend in employee-rms-backend folder.

 # Build
-You can use npm to build the frontend.
-And the Maven for building the the backend.
+You can use NPM `npm install` to build the frontend.
+And the Maven `mvn install` for building the the backend.
 By the way, I put SQL dumpfile in sql folder.

 # Usage
 Configure your database with application-dev.properties, located in employee-rms-backend\src\main\resources.
 Change it accordingly.